gmolveau/python_full_course/basics.md

 # yes we pass the list `l` by reference, but we reassign the local variable to something else
 ```

-the previous example can be confusing because the local variable has the same name as the the other variable
+the previous example can be confusing because the `local variable` of the `function` has the same name as the the other variable (`l`).

-we can write it like this for more clarity :
+we can rewrite it for more clarity :

 ```python
 def reassign(local_l):